 Their father was involved in collegiate athletics, too, playing basketball for Fresno State University.

-In the ABC 30 News report, Pat described why athletics should be an important part of every high school student’s experience: “Athletics has the ability to touch everyone from every background and I feel it provides students with life-long skills, ranging from learning how to work with others, how to deal with adversity, how to build character, how to be a leader, decision making, to name a few.”
+“Athletics has the ability to touch everyone from every background and I feel it provides students with life-long skills, ranging from learning how to work with others, how to deal with adversity, how to build character, how to be a leader, decision making, to name a few,” he said.

-Mariah’s mother, Cathy, currently works as a regional sales manager for Allstar Fire Equipment, Inc. in Fresno, her LinkedIn account said.
+Mariah’s mother, Cathy, currently works as a regional sales manager for Allstar Fire Equipment, Inc. in Fresno, according to her LinkedIn page.

-5. Giannis & Mariah Live in Milwaukee & Often Post on Their Social Media Accounts About Each Other
+5. Both She & Antetokounmpo Live in Milwaukee & Often Post About Each Other on Their Social Media Accounts

-It’s not exactly clear how or when Giannis and Mariah first met, but they’ve been in a romantic relationship for well over one year.
+It’s not exactly clear how or when Antetokounmpo and Riddlesprigger first met, but they’ve been in a romantic relationship for well over a year.
 The two live in Milwaukee together and often post about each other on their respective social media accounts.

-On a few occasions, Giannis has taken Mariah to his home country of Greece and immersed her in the culture he grew up in.
+On a few occasions, Antetokounmpo has taken Riddlesprigger to his home country of Greece and immersed her in the culture that he grew up in.
 She also traveled to the NBA All-Star Weekend with him last year, when he was selected to be a part of the Eastern Conference team.

 Most recently, Antetokounmpo has been posting about his girlfriend’s love of Netflix.